ThatZiv/MarketPulse/README.md

 - [Logo Dev API Key](https://docs.logo.dev/introduction) - _for stock ticker logo images_
 - [DeepSeek GGUF](https://huggingface.co/lmstudio-community/DeepSeek-R1-Distill-Qwen-1.5B-GGUF) Large Language Model (LLM) - these can be found on [hugging face](https://huggingface.co/search/full-text?q=deepseek+distil&type=model).
 Currently, our implementation supports the DeepSeek Architecture so any [distillations](https://huggingface.co/search/full-text?q=deepseek+distil&type=model) will work.
 - [Google Client ID](https://supabase.com/docs/guides/auth/social-login/auth-google) - used for authentication by Google.
+- [RoBERTa](https://huggingface.co/mrm8488/distilroberta-finetuned-financial-news-sentiment-analysis) transformer model for sentiment analysis - this is used to analyze the sentiment of the news articles and social media posts. _No action is needed to install this - the server should install it on-demand._

 # Setup